Ion Jump Motion as the Background for Muon Diffusion in Battery Materials Research Using $\mu$SR

 To conclude, based on simulation data using the extended KT function $G_z^{\rm EA}(t;\Delta,\nu_{\rm i},\nu_\mu,Q)$ and the analysis of them by the conventional KT function $G_z^{\rm KT}(t;\Delta_{\rm KT},\nu_{\rm KT})$, it has been demonstrated that the two anomalous features, the peak of $\nu_{\rm KT}$ around $T^*$ and associated decrease of $\Delta_{\rm KT}$, observed in the previous $\mu$SR studies of ion diffusion can be explained by the sharp increase in $\nu_{\rm i}$ against $\nu_\mu$.
-The characteristic temperature $T^*$ corresponds to the boundary where the mode of relaxation for the $\sqrt{Q}\Delta$ component (describing ion jump motion) exhibits a crossover from the motional broadening to the narrowing with increasing $\nu_{\rm i}$.
-Correspondingly, $\Delta_{\rm KT}$ decreases toward $\sqrt{1-Q}\Delta$ for $T > T^*$.
+The characteristic temperature $T^*$ corresponds to the boundary where the mode of relaxation for the $\sqrt{Q}\Delta$ component (describing ion jump motion) exhibits a crossover from the motional broadening to the narrowing regime with increasing $\nu_{\rm i}$.
+The motional narrowing also leads to the decrease in $\Delta_{\rm KT}$ toward $\sqrt{1-Q}\Delta$ for $T > T^*$.
 Therefore, when these two features are observed simultaneously in the behavior of $\Delta_{\rm KT}$ and $\nu_{\rm KT}$, $\nu_{\rm i}$ may be properly evaluated by the reanalysis using $G_z^{\rm EA}(t)$.
 It has been also shown that, as a temporary approach, the activation energy for ion diffusion may be evaluated from the temperature dependence of $\Delta_{\rm KT}$.
 On the other hand, it is highly likely that the previous results showing no such anomalies in $\nu_{\rm KT}$ and/or $\Delta_{\rm KT}$ convey little information on ion diffusion.